Disney’s Polynesian Village Resort Review (Too Expensive or Worth Every Penny?)

 The Oasis Pool Bar has an additional quick-service window exclusive to Disney’s Polynesian Resort guests.
 It also has an excellent covered outdoor seating area for dining by the pool.

-As you can see, you’ll find plenty of places to grab a quick bite or enjoy a table-service restaurant during your stay.
-Or you can always hop on the monorail and enjoy nearby dining at the Grand Floridian or the Contemporary.
+During your stay, you’ll find plenty of places to grab a quick bite or enjoy a table-service restaurant.
+You can also hop on the monorail and enjoy nearby dining at the Grand Floridian or the Contemporary.

 *Unfortunately, the former Spirit of Aloha dinner show is permanently closed.